 Personalize it.
 Knowing your local teen pregnancy and adolescent sexual health statistics will make your case stronger.
-CAPP grants were awarded in communities that are struggling with these issues.
+PREP grants were awarded in communities that are struggling with these issues.
 Compare your local statistics with statewide numbers.

 New York State County/ZIP Code Perinatal Data Profile

 Tables include 3-year average birth and pregnancy rates for teens age 15-19 by county and ZIP code.